 Mapping Vertices to Texels

 A texture looks like it has been pasted or wrapped onto the surface model.
-In truth, the opposite happens.
-The 3D models gets flattened onto the 2D texture.
-Each vertex lands on a location within the bounds of the texture.
-The 2D coordinates of the location are called texture coordinates, and they are stored as an additional vertex attribute.
+In a sense, the opposite happens.
+The 3D models gets flattened or unwrapped onto the 2D texture.
+Each vertex lands somewhere on the texture.
+The 2D coordinates of a vertex's location on the texture are called texture coordinates.
+These texture coordinates are stored as vertex attributes, just like positions and normals.

 Sometimes multiple resolutions of a texture are provided.
 When the viewer is close to the texture or when the graphics card is a beast, a high-resolution version of the texture is used.
 When the viewer is too far away from the texture to see detail or if the graphics card is an underachiever, a low-resolution version is used.
 So that the same texture coordinates can be applied to either resolution, the coordinates are stored not as absolute indices but as proportions in [0, 1].